 Whole Home Wi-Fi (also known as mesh networking) is the big trend in in-home Internet connectivity this year.
 Spreading out the connection you’re paying for can get a boost from a whole home Wi-Fi system that acts less as an extension and more like a true net.
 The benefits include: eliminating “dead zones” around the home; and enabling flexible, simple parental controls and device management.

 On its own, mesh networking isn’t a radically new technology, but rather a step up from what has been done before.
 Until now, Wi-Fi extenders and bridges were the key options to extending the signal from the router to parts of the home that were either slow or flat out dead zones.
 Powerline adapters were another alternative to enable a wired connection in different rooms.
 One adapter would be plugged in near the router, while the other to the device in a different room, with Ethernet cables plugged in on both sides, thereby routing the Internet through the home’s power grid.

-How mesh spreads its net
+How Whole Home Wi-Fi spreads its net

 ‘Meshing’ technology together

-Beyond that, there are parental controls, device restrictions, guest networks, port forwarding and speed testing to manage things.
 You can even check in on the network when you’re not at home, simply by logging in to your account through the app or browser and accessing features like you would as an administrator at home.